 - Please, consider seriously the financial/practical impact of studying at DAS Theatre.
 Research funding and financing possibilities before applying, and be precise about this aspect in the application form. (where will you apply for a grant, what are your chances, what if you will not get this grant?)

 If you have any questions, we’ll be happy to answer them:

 You are warmly invited to join us at one of our public events during the course of the year to experience what studying at DAS Graduate School could mean for you.
 At these events there is an opportunity to speak with our current students, alumni and staff, and to ask questions about the curriculum and application procedure.

-Like us on Facebook, stay informed about current events at DAS Theatre and DAS Graduate School by means of our e-newsletters or go directly to 'what's on'.
+Follow us on Facebook, stay informed about the current events at DAS Theatre and DAS Graduate School by our newsletters or go directly to our 'what's on' section.